mohakhan03uk/Spring/2_Wiring_Beans.md

 }
 ```
 **Notes:**
-- The Stereotype annotation @Component instruct Spring to create and and a bean to Spring Context of this class: Car
+- The Stereotype annotation @Component instruct Spring to create a bean to Spring Context of this class: Car
-- With @Autowired  instruct Spring to provide a bean from its context and set it directly as the value of the field `engine`. **This way we establish a relationship between the two beans**
+- With @Autowired we instruct Spring to provide a bean from its context and set it directly as the value of the field `engine`. **This way we establish a relationship/wiring between the two beans**
 - @Autowired annotation to tell Spring we want to inject a value there from its context.
 - Common in demos and quick examples
 - Not recommended for production code